DCT

 VI.
 Other Allegations

-- Indirect Infringement: The complaint does not allege indirect patent infringement.
+- Indirect Infringement: The complaint does not provide sufficient detail for analysis of indirect infringement.

 VII.
 Analyst’s Conclusion: Key Questions for the Case